Adam-Azai/car-car/README.md

 ## Service API

-The service microservice has fully-accessible API that holds the technicians, and service appointments.
+The service microservice has fully-accessible Service API that holds the technicians, and service appointments.
 It has functional RESTful endpoints for the Technician and Service Appointment models.

 The tables below will describe how to access the endpoints as well as the URLS for them as well.